 Moussaka - A layered dish of eggplant, lamb, and tomatoes.

-Sheftalia - A grilled Cypriot sausage made of pork, lamb, onions & parsley.
+Sheftalia - A grilled Cypriot sausage made of pork, lamb, onions, parsley, salt and pepper wrapped in a membrane of a lamb or a pigs stomach.

 Souvlaki - Literally, little skewers of meat.
 It is can be served either as a sandwich in a pita or on the skewers.
 In Cyprus, the souvlaki is usually pork, but could be also be chicken or lamb.